bluenviron/mediamtx-rpicamera/README.md

 ## Installation

-1. Download MediaMTX source code
+1. Download MediaMTX source code and open a terminal in it

 2. Run `go generate ./...`

-3. Copy `mtxrpicam` inside `mediamtx/internal/staticsources/rpicamera/mtxrpicam_64` (if the Raspberry Pi OS is 64-bit) or inside `mediamtx/internal/staticsources/rpicamera/mtxrpicam_32` (if the Raspberry Pi OS is 32-bit)
+3. Copy `mtxrpicam` inside `internal/staticsources/rpicamera/mtxrpicam_64` (if the Raspberry Pi OS is 64-bit) or inside `internal/staticsources/rpicamera/mtxrpicam_32` (if the Raspberry Pi OS is 32-bit)

 4. Compile MediaMTX